 Our experience extends not only to the trial and appellate courts but also to the US Patent & Trademark Office and to the corporate Boardroom.

-We counsel clients in all aspects of intellectual property protection, development, licensing and litigation.
-The firm’s attorneys handle patent, trademark, copyright, and trade secret and unfair competition matters and have litigated a significant number of intellectual property disputes.
+We counsel clients in all aspects of intellectual property protection, development, licensing, franchising and litigation.
 The firm works with an international network of foreign counsel with whom it collaborates to provide its clients with comprehensive intellectual property protection and counseling worldwide.

-We have extensive experience in the high technology area and in computer and software protection matters, having both served as Chairs of the Florida Bar’s Computer Law Committee between them for three consecutive terms.
-The firm’s founder also served as a member of INTA’s Internet Committee and litigated, through appeal to the 8th Circuit, a major, nationally reported copyright case involving precedent-setting issues involving CD-ROM technology.
+We have extensive experience in the high technology area and in computer and software protection matters.
+The Firm’s founder served as Chair of the Florida Bar’s Computer Law Committee for two consecutive terms and serves as a member of INTA’s Internet Committee.
+He has litigated, through appeal to the 8th Circuit, a major, nationally-reported copyright case involving precedent-setting issues involving CD-ROM technology.
 More recently, the firm’s attorneys succeeded in obtaining a summary judgment, affirmed by the 11th Circuit, in one of the first federal cases dealing with the rules for protection of trademarks on the Internet by domain name registries.